Focused In-person therapy for couples in columbia, MD

 What is a couples intensive?

 A couples intensive is a concentrated form of therapy designed to give you and your partner the time and space you need to focus fully on your relationship.
-Instead of meeting week after week in short bursts, you set aside two full days to slow down, step out of the daily cycle, and really dig into what’s happening between you.
+Instead of meeting week after week in shorter sessions, you set aside two full days to slow down, step out of the daily cycle, and really dig into what’s happening between you.

 In our work together, I use Emotionally Focused Therapy (EFT), one of the most effective, research-backed approaches for couples.
 EFT helps you see and interrupt the negative patterns that keep pulling you apart, uncover the raw spots beneath the arguments, and practice new ways of reaching for each other when emotions feel overwhelming.